bbernstein/zoomin-yin/README.md

 /l
 ```

-With a name given (in quotes if multiple words) it adds tha tuser to the leader list.
+With a name given (in quotes if multiple words) it adds that user to the leader list.
 ```
 /l <username>
 ```